Effective Change Management in Higher Education

 “Remember that Heads of Department typically manage upwards but not downwards.
 It’s a role they take on for a limited tenure before returning to their normal role.
 They’re very sensitive to what peers in their department think of them as a result.
 They often see the role as representing colleagues, not managing them and challenging them on resistance to change.
 But they’ll be in that role for four to five years so invest in their soft skills.
 Research shows that the most important factor for change management in Higher Education – to successfully get staff to accept and adopt change – is the line manager.
 Leading a team through change requires a different skill set to leading in steady state.
 The correct support from heads of department is critical.”

 4. Don’t tell people what to think, let them work it through

 “Academics are hired for their individual critical thinking and they take great professional pride in this.
 If you tell them what to think, they’re not going to react well.
 Don’t say, ‘we’re going to buy this amazing building and you’re going to love it!’
 More subtle persuasion is needed to deliver change and the benefits.
 Share the challenge and potential options with them.
 Openness and transparency is key.
 Allow academics to arrive at the conclusion themselves and you’ll have powerful allies.”

 “As change is compounded upon change, it’s easy for your staff and organisation to become fatigued.
 Stick to the vision, cut out the pet projects.
 Ask yourself, ‘It needs to be done but does it need to be done now?’
 The more change initiatives that are going on at the same time, the less effective each will be, that’s why portfolio management is important.
 A few key changes delivered well are better than lots of changes delivered poorly.”

-If you have any questions or comments for Aya, please contact Practicus on 01491 577122.
+If you have any questions about change management in higher education or comments for Aya, please get in touch on this page Higher Education.